sefinek24/Sefinek-Blocklist-Collection/README.md

 - **Remote ([blocklist.sefinek.net](https://blocklist.sefinek.net)):**
 It is synchronized daily at `00:00` and `06:00`.
 24-hour clock; Poland time zone `GMT+01:00`; Cron: `0 0,6 * * *`; At minute 0 past hour 0 and 6;
 > [!IMPORTANT]
-> Go [here](https://blocklist.sefinek.net/update-frequency) and see when the next repository synchronization is scheduled based on your time zone.
-It can help you determine the appropriate time for the cron job for your Pi-hole instance or any other ad blocker.
+> Visit this [here](https://blocklist.sefinek.net/update-frequency) to check the next repository synchronization schedule according to your time zone.
+> This can help in setting the optimal time for the cron job for your Pi-hole instance or any other blocking software, including DNS servers.

 ## 🌍 Links